bgamari/ghc-wiki-import/ghc-ast-annotations.md

+#
-# This is a proposal / discussion page for adding annotations to the AST.
+This is a proposal / discussion page for adding annotations to the AST, for ticket [\#9628](https://gitlab.staging.haskell.org/ghc/ghc/issues/9628)